 - Most car parks and public toilets, even in mountain areas, are now open…but shouldn’t be relied on.

-- Self catering and self contained accommodation for tourism is now available and wild camping is now permitted.
+- Self catering and self contained accommodation for tourism are now available and wild camping is now permitted.

 - Face coverings must be worn on all Public Transport, and is mandatory in all shops.

 - In Scotland, at present, most of this guidance is legally binding and may be enforced by the police with options of fines and arrest for none compliance.

 - Although the incidence rate of COVID-19 in the Highlands of Scotland remains one of the lowest in the UK, contracting the virus locally still remains a risk.